ruanhq-StatsML/OnlineRFPerm/README.md

 # OnlineRFPerm: Detecting Change in ever-evolving data-streams
 ## This repo implements the online extension for the hypothesis testing of the distribution shift - OnlineRFPerm, to provide statistically rigorous, theoretically guaranteed answer about when the deployed ML model truly need refresh?
+## This procedure can be generalizable in arbitrary types of models including transformers and the image classifiers - on many types of different datasets.

 ### 1. With application on a wide variety of types of datasets including Image Data, Text Data, Video Data, Audio Data and Motion Planning Data - under both streaming setting and batch setting.
 ### 2. Equipped with the online multiple testing procedures, it efficiently control the mFDR(marginal FDR) under finite sample-size and the FDR asymptotically.
 The False Alarm Rate is fairly robust w.r.t the hyperparameters in the OnlineFDR procedure.